(left, not Stevie)

 Jan 1, 1972

 She had high expectations of the party, but it was a big disappointment.
-It was thrown by another reporter and the people there were not from a high enough social status for her.
+It was thrown by another reporter and the people there were not high enough on the social ladder for her.

 As we drove home in the freezing cold, she berated me for forcing her to mix with such lowlifes.
 By the time we arrived, I was fed up and gave her a piece of my mind.
 What did she expect?
 I wasn't invited to any other party.
-What right did she have to feel so superior?
+What made her so superior?

 This dressing-down had a magical effect on her.
 She was a virgin.
 Up to then, she had kept me at bay.
 But now she wanted to placate me.
 She removed her top and showed me her breasts.